-Before I let you go, if all of this ideal client talk has you spinning, I want to invite you to sign up for my ideal client blueprint masterclass.
+Before I let you go, if all of this ideal client talk has you spinning, I want to invite you to sign up for The Client Cocktail.
 Want to know why I think most businesses fail?
 They don’t know who they are talking to.
-Inside this masterclass, you’ll learn my 4 part formula for finding those ideal clients that you really want to work with.
+Inside this training, you’ll learn my 4 part formula for finding those ideal clients that you really want to work with.

 Explore More Resources

 - Everything You Need To Know About Blogging in 2021 With Vanessa Hicks

 - How to Create An Automated Email Marketing Funnel That Sells With A Nurture Sequence

 - The Only Marketing Hack You Need In Your Creative Business

 - 5 Ways To Use The Clubhouse App As An Entrepreneur